 (2) The official receiver may only extend the moratorium period for the purpose of—

 (a) carrying out or completing an investigation under section 251K;

-(b) taking any action he considers necessary (whether as a result of an investigation or otherwise) in relation to the order;
+(b) taking any action he considers necessary (whether as a result of an investigation or otherwise) in relation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.